Postprocessing and Visualizing Results from Aviary#

 If IPOPT is the optimizer, IPOPT.out is generated.
 If SLSQP is the optimizer and pyOptSparseDriver is the driver, SLSQP.out is generated.

-If VERBOSITY is set to VERBOSE or DEBUG, input_list.txt and output_list.txt are generated.
+If Verbosity is set to VERBOSE or DEBUG, input_list.txt and output_list.txt are generated.

 You may notice some warning messages in the Aviary output.
 Frequently seen warnings are: